 About the Crisis

-Years of conflict have created an enormous humanitarian crisis in northeast Nigeria and surrounding countries in the Lake Chad Region, where Boko Haram attacks have driven families from their homes—creating one of the largest displacement crises in Africa—and left millions without enough to eat.
+Years of conflict have created an enormous humanitarian crisis in northeast Nigeria and surrounding countries in the Lake Chad Region, where attacks by Boko Haram and ISIS-West Africa have driven families from their homes—creating one of the largest displacement crises in Africa—and left millions without enough to eat.